 So how much carbs/sugar does the average American consume?
 According to an article from the Health section of the Los Angeles Times entitled A Reversal on Carbs Americans eat on average about 250 to 300 grams of carbs a day, which accounts for approximately 55% of their caloric intake.
 The most conservative recommendations indicate that they should consume half that (this site recommends eating less than 100g a day to keep in ketosis – for optimum health no carbs is best).
 The article goes on to say that carbohydrate consumption over the years has increased with the aid of a 30-year-old, government mandated message to reduce fat.
 The UK is not far behind America with the same message being broadcast here and yet the obesity epidemic keeps increasing and along with it all the health risks.
 In the UK they even manage to weave the low fat dogma into sitcoms, soaps and movies, as well as magazine/breakfast shows.

 What is wrong with consuming sugars/carbs?
 Well as explained by Dr. Stephen Phinney in the above mentioned article, all carbohydrates including sugars convert to sugar in the blood and the more refined the carbs are the faster the conversion goes.
-This process will happen irrespective of you consuming a doughnut or a potato, both will result in the pancreas producing insulin, which will then move the sugar into the cells where it is stored as fuel in the form of glycogen.
+This process will happen irrespective of you consuming a doughnut or a potato, both will result in the pancreas producing insulin, which will then move the sugar into the cells where it is stored as fuel in the form of glycogen or fat (when reach glycogen saturation).
 This is all very well when you are young and healthy but as you age and your cells start to waver under the insulin onslaught the first warning signs of insulin resistance will start to appear.
 This is a condition called metabolic syndrome, which is a red flag/warning that diabetes and possibly heart disease is just around the corner.
 When you have three or more of the following you may have this syndrome: high blood triglycerides (> 150mg); high blood pressure (> 135/85); central obesity (a waist circumference in men > 40 inches and in women > 35 inches); low HDL cholesterol (< 40 in men and < 50 in women); or elevated fasting glucose.

 Apparently about one-fourth of adults have three or more of these symptoms.